Do Go On - 361 - The Hollywood Bandit

 Nothing weird.

-Different types of sunglasses were almost always
+Different types of sunglasses were almost always part of each new look.

-part of each new look.
 Yeah, yeah, yeah.

-wear the same sunglasses.
+because no two people can wear the same sunglasses.

 So that makes sense.
-What do you mean?

-I've never worn Ray-Bans before
+I've never worn rebands before in my life.

-but the similarities were there.
+He always looked different, but the similarities were there.

 The demeanour.

-That classic demeanour.
+The demeanour, that classic demeanour.

-Each time the banks were struck by a man
+Each time the banks were struck by a man wearing theatre makeup,

-but he does not look good.
+because I've got to say, he looks different, but he does not look good.

 He does not look good.

-Each time he's wearing theatre make-up, a hat, dark sunglasses.
+Each time he's wearing

-His fourth hit really hit the big time.
+His fourth hit, really hit the big time.

-It brought in a cool quarter of a million dollars.
+quarter of a million dollars.

-Happy with that?
+Oh, happy with that?

 Yeah, I was happy with eight.

-Why are you looking at me?
+What are you looking at me?

 I'm stoked with that.